Islam in France: Religious practices

+A report from the French Institute of Statistics in 2024 have reported that 76% of Muslims in France believe that religion is very important while 24% have stated religion played a somewhat important part and role in their life.

+The Insee and the National Institute for Demographic Studies in France found that the use of the veil for Muslim women has increased by 55% from 2009 to 2020.
+There has been a observable increase among all geographic origins, of Muslim women and among second and third generations of Muslim women in France.

-The great majority of Muslims practice their religion in the French framework of laïcité as a religious code of conduct must not infringe the public area.
-According to the study, 39% pray (salat), five times, and most observe the fast of Ramadan (70%) and most do not eat pork while many do not drink wine.
+The great majority of Muslims practice their religion in the French framework of laïcité, as a religious code of conduct must not infringe the public area.
+A study in 2008 found that 39% pray (salat) five times a day, 23% attend mosque on Fridays, 70% observe the fast of Ramadan, and 66% abstain from alcohol.
 Rachel Brown shows that some Muslims in France alter some of these religious practices, particularly food practices, as a means of showing "integration" into French culture.
 According to expert Franck Fregosi: "Although fasting during Ramadan is the most popular practice, it ranks more as a sign of Muslim identity than piety, and it is more a sign of belonging to a culture and a community", and he added that not drinking alcohol "seems to be more a cultural behavior".

 Some Muslims (the UOIF for example) request the recognition of an Islamic community in France (which remains to be built) with an official status.

 Two main organizations are recognized by the French Council of Muslim Faith (CFCM): the "Federation of the French Muslims" (Fédération des musulmans de France) with a majority of Moroccan leaders, and the controversial "Union of Islamic Organisations of France" (Union des organizations islamiques de France) (UOIF).
 In 2008, there were about 2,125 Muslim places of worship in France.